alephnode/alephnode/src/pages/07-event-handler-binding/index.md

 }
 ```

-All this chatter begs the question: Why is this necessary?
-Did the creators of JS miss something?
+All this chatter begs the question: Why is binding necessary anyway?
+Did the creators of JavaScript miss something?

 The answer, like everything in development, is complicated.

-### Why is this Necessary?
+### Why is _this_ Necessary?

-Before going into the details of the two options presented above, it's important to emphasize why this problem exists.

-At the root of the issue is the question of what _this_ actually refers to.
-Per the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this" target="_blank">MDN documentation</a>: the _this_ keyword refers to the context object in which the current code is executed.
+At the root of the issue is the question of what _this_ actually refers to in JavaScript.

+Per the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this" target="_blank">MDN documentation</a>:

+_the 'this' keyword refers to the context object in which the current code is executed._

-If it's being referenced by itself, like so:
+Let's dig deeper with an example.
+If _this_ is being referenced outside of an object, like so:

 ```javascript
 console.log(this)
 ```

-... you'll either get _window_ or _undefined_, depending on whether you're running in strict mode (_undefined_ is strict).
+... it'll be equal to either _window_ or _undefined_, depending on whether you're running in strict mode (_undefined_ in strict mode).

-But what's this about a context object?
-To demonstrate, here's a simple example of predictable _this_ usage in a class:
+The value of _this_ changes when it's referenced within a context object.
+To demonstrate, here's a simple example of _this_ use in a class:

 ```javascript
 class Dog {